sydneyDeMets/sydneydemets.github.io/index.md

 - *Full name:* Sydney DeMets
 - *Current location:* Seattle, WA
 - *Professionally:* PhD candidate in Information Science.
-I think about the multimodal diffusion of false and misleading information from a social networks perspective.
+I research the ways that medium alters the diffusion of false and misleading information using a social networks perspective.
 - *Amateurishly:* Climbing up mountains.
 On good days, skiing down them.
 - *Contact:* sdemets@uw.edu

+# Selected publications:

+- **Sydney DeMets**, Emma Spiro.
+Podcasts in the Periphery: Tracing Guest Trajectories in Political Podcasts *(In Review)*.